Vulnetix/vulnetix/README.md

-# Trivial Triage
+# Triage, by Trivial Security

 Your Comprehensive Vulnerability Management Tool to automate decision and resolution reporting

-Trivial Triage aims to provide a robust and flexible vendor independent solution for managing vulnerabilities, ensuring your applications remain secure and compliant with industry standards.
+Triage aims to provide a robust and flexible vendor independent solution for managing vulnerabilities, ensuring your applications remain secure and compliant with industry standards.

 ## Features

-Trivial Triage will offer a range of features to streamline vulnerability management:
+Triage will offer a range of features to streamline vulnerability management:

 1.    **SBOM**: The app takes input data from SARIF, and CycloneDX.
 2.    **Data Enrichment**: Users can add optional API keys to enrich their data.